samrose512/hacknet-traced/README.txt

 Hello.
 Thanks for downloading Hacknet: Traced.
-Please note that this extension is best played in one session - I cannot guarantee the extension's stability if you try to load a save file of this extension.
+Please note that this extension is best played in one session - I cannot guarantee the stability of the extension if I set AllowSaves to true.